11 Questions to Ask When Shopping for Data Analytics SoftwareReading time: 7 minutes

 Wrong answer: Just trust us, this model is top-notch!

 Typical answer: We can share select information on the model, though some information is proprietary and inaccessible to our users.

-Best answer: The model is fully transparent, the algorithm can be inspected, and tests can be performed to verify the model’s integrity
+Best answer: The model is fully transparent.
+You can inspect the algorithm and perform tests to verify the model’s integrity

-Key point: Ideally, work with a software that enables full access to the model’s inner workings, including its variables and algorithm, so that your work is fully defensible.
+Key point: Ideally, work with a software that enables full access to the model’s inner workings.
+This includes its variables and algorithm so that your work is fully defensible.